comsci-uwc-isak/unit-1-project-Alex-Nygaard/README.md

 ### Test 2: Record
 A trip can be recorded, with the distance driven added to the car .txt file.
 For this purpose we will create the file testRecord.sh.
-This is called software testing.
+This is called **software testing**.

 The **first step** is to check for the create file.
 ```.sh